benmvp/slides/2023/connecttech/divops.md

 - Good morning everyone!
   - Welcome to Day 2 of Connect.Tech
   - I hope everyone enjoyed Day 1 and are excited for what's to come today
-- A few years ago I started to have a bit of an identify crisis
+- A few years ago I started to have a bit of a professional identify crisis
 - I called myself a frontend engineer, but I wasn't really writing frontend code anymore
   - I wasn't writing any React
   - No semantic HTML or CSS